Front-runner Biden is campaigning for president on his terms

-Just six weeks into his campaign, Joe Biden is running as the clear front-runner, charting a distinct path through the primary states, taking positions that may rile the Democratic base and working with a single goal in mind: not being lumped in with the rest of the Democratic field.
+Just six weeks into his presidential campaign, Joe Biden is running as the Democrat to beat, charting a distinct path through the primary states, taking positions that may rile the party base and working with a single goal in mind: not being lumped in with the rest of the field.

 Biden’s moves suggest a candidate looking beyond the Democratic primary to the general election, laser-focused on issues that could shore him up with swing voters in key battleground states even if it spurs consternation from some Democrats now.
 At the moment, the strategy seems to be working as Biden enjoys a sizable lead in most early polls.
 But that could change with the first presidential debate of the season just weeks away.